Fox School of Business & Management

 Robert T. Rajewski, Assistant Professor of Practice, Department of Finance, Fox School of Business and Management; MS, Johns Hopkins University.

-Crystal Reeck, Assistant Professor, Department of Marketing, Fox School of Business and Management; PhD, Duke University.
+Crystal Reeck, Associate Professor, Department of Marketing, Fox School of Business and Management; PhD, Duke University.

 Michael J. Rivera, Associate Professor of Instruction, Department of Management, Fox School of Business and Management; PhD, Purdue University.